SBS Transit tackles blind spots on buses with ‘Be Safe, Be Seen’ safety campaign

-SINGAPORE - Displaying the slogan “Be Safe, Be Seen”, 15 buses are now plying the roads as part of a safety campaign by SBS Transit which was launched on Tuesday.
+SINGAPORE - Displaying the slogan “Be Safe, Be Seen”, 15 buses are now plying the roads as part of a safety campaign by SBS Transit that was launched on Tuesday.

 The interior of each bus also features safety reminders for passengers to use poles and hand grips for support while onboard, and for pedestrians to keep an eye out for traffic when crossing the road.